 Researchers have also found benzodiazepines in the illicit opioid supply in some areas, which may mean that people are taking benzodiazepines in combination with illicit opioids knowingly or unknowingly.2

 Co-Prescribing Opioids and Benzodiazepines

 Every day, nearly 200 Americans die after overdosing on opioids.3 Combining opioids and benzodiazepines can increase risk of overdose because both types of drugs can cause sedation and suppress breathing—the cause of overdose fatality—in addition to impairing cognitive functions.
 Research shows that people who use opioids and benzodiazepines concurrently are at higher risk of visiting the emergency department, being admitted to a hospital for a drug-related emergency, and dying of drug overdose.4,5

 For example, a cohort study in North Carolina found that the overdose death rate among patients receiving both types of medications was 10 times higher than among those only receiving opioids.6 A study among U.S. veterans with an opioid prescription found that receiving a benzodiazepine prescription was associated with increased risk of drug overdose death in a dose-dependent manner.7

-The Centers for Disease Control and Prevention (CDC) Guideline for Prescribing Opioids for Chronic Pain recommends that clinicians avoid prescribing benzodiazepines concurrently with opioids whenever possible.8 Both prescription opioids and benzodiazepines now carry U.S. Food and Drug Administration boxed warnings on their labels highlighting the potential dangers of using these drugs together.
+The Centers for Disease Control and Prevention (CDC) Clinical Practice Guideline for Prescribing Opioids for Pain recommends that clinicians use particular caution when prescribing benzodiazepines concurrently with opioids and consider whether benefits outweigh risks.8 Both prescription opioids and benzodiazepines now carry U.S. Food and Drug Administration boxed warnings on their labels highlighting the potential dangers of using these drugs together.